 A prenuptial agreement outlines a plan for how to deal with divorce.
 It also puts into writing the expectations that one spouse has for the other during their marriage.
 For example, if both parties agree that they do not want to have children, they can add this to the prenuptial agreement.
 If this occurs, one spouse cannot argue in a divorce hearing that they want a divorce because their spouse does not want children.
 It is clear that in this case, both spouses agreed not to have children before they even got married.

 In addition, you can write in a prenuptial agreement the punishments for doing things like cheating.
 In the event that one spouse cheats and this leads to divorce, you can outline in the prenuptial agreement the financial consequences that the cheating spouse will have in the divorce.
-You can write in your prenuptial agreement that if your spouse cheats on you, he or she is not entitled to your assets in a divorce.
+You can write in your prenuptial agreement that if your spouse cheats on you, they are not entitled to your assets in a divorce.

 At its core, a prenuptial agreement protects your assets in the event of a divorce.
 There are many other perks involved in having a prenuptial agreement.
 For example, in the event of a divorce, you can agree in a prenuptial agreement that inherited property will remain your own property.
 You can also limit your responsibility in dealing with your spouse’s debt in a divorce.
 Again, you can protect certain assets without having to fight in court about what is a marital asset or separate property.